Calvin and Hobbes by Bill Watterson for July 08, 2014

 14. Foggie

-yimhere almost 10 years ago
+yimhere over 10 years ago

 I’m with Calvin’s mom & dad on this one.
 Our family dinners were great open discussions – even when my brother and I were younger.
 Everyone expressed their opinions – and were encouraged to do so.
 I think we learned to respect and love one another in spite of our differences.
 It was a great learning opportunity, and enriching personal experience in growing up.
 Sadly, it may be a time honored tradition that is losing it’s place in a divided society with faceless beliefs.
 Oophh…. all this from a cartoon???